-The Browns helmet saw very little change since, the only changes coming to the facemask.
+The Browns helmet saw very little change since the team made the decision to remove the infamous ‘CB’ logo, with the only changes coming to the facemask.

-From 1975 to 2005, the Browns wore a white facemask, which returned when the team returned to the league after as three-year hiatus in 1999.
+From 1975 to 2005, the Browns wore a white facemask, which returned when the team returned to the league after a three-year hiatus in 1999.

 Come 2015, the Browns introduced a new shade of orange and brown, with the orange being more vibrant than the classic burnt orange that was part of the team’s color scheme throughout their history.